-Shrink to the size of a bug to burrow beneath the surface of the soil in the "Underground Adventure" exhibit (additional fee applies).
-You'll come face-to-face with a giant, animatronic wolf spider twice your size and listen to the sounds of gnawing insects.
+Shrink to the size of a bug to burrow beneath the soil in the "Underground Adventure" (additional fee).
+You'll come face-to-face with a giant, animatronic wolf spider and listen to the sounds of gnawing insects.

 Travel to ancient Eypgt via a working canal, a living marsh where papyrus is grown, a shrine to the cat goddess Bastet, burial-ceremony artifacts, and 23 mummies.
 Or spend a couple of hours taking in contemporary and ancient Africa.
 Dioramas reproduce the homes and lives of Africans from Senegal, Cameroon, and the Sahara.

-See nature at its most sparkly in the Grainger Hall of Gems, a permanent exhibit with hundreds of jewels and gems and 150 pieces of magnificent jewelry.
+See nature at its most sparkly in the Grainger Hall of Gems, with magnificent jewels and jewelry.

-Don't hesitate to take toddlers to the Field; in the Crown Family PlayLab, kids 2-6 years old can play house in a re-created pueblo and compare their footprints to a dinosaur's.
+Don't hesitate to take toddlers to the Field.
+In the Crown Family PlayLab, kids two to six years old can play house in a re-created pueblo and compare their footprints with a dinosaur's.